MitchellHansen/Wolf-3D/README.md

 The PNG files inside `assets/` are sprite sheets. `walls.png` contains 64x64 tiles arranged in a grid.
 Currently the first tile of this sheet is used as the wall texture by the raycaster.

+`elite-guard.png` is a 4x3 sheet of 64x64 sprites.
+The middle row contains the four-frame walking animation used by the test enemy.